Muscle Cramps Causes, Symptoms, and Treatment

-This is a diagnosis of exclusion but represents the majority of sufferers.
+This is a diagnosis of exclusion but represents the majority of those experiencing the condition.
 Familial forms exist which appear to have an autosomal dominant mode of transmission.
 This group also contains conditions such as idiopathic nocturnal cramps and fasciculation-cramp syndrome.

 - Restless legs (Ekbom's syndrome).

 - Peripheral arterial disease: intermittent claudication and ischaemic rest pain.

 - Muscle injury or strain.

 - Hypnagogic muscle jerking (when falling asleep).

 - Deep vein thrombosis or thrombophlebitis.